Jetpack Stats Alternative: Migrating to Koko Analytics

 What to know before importing Jetpack Stats data

-There are several things that we think are important to take note of before running the import process:
+There are several things that are important to note before running the import process:

 - The import process will add to any existing data already present for the given date range.
 If you have been running Koko Analytics alongside Jetpack Stats for a while, pay careful attention to the start and end date fields.